 - Horseradish plants are usually grown from root cuttings.
 You can get a hold of a root cutting from your local nursery or perhaps you know of someone who is willing to give you a cutting for free!

-- Plant the root cutting in the spring directly into the ground.
+- Plant the root cutting in the spring at a 45 degree angle directly into the ground.
 The hole must be deep enough so that the root will stand upright.

 - Fill the hole back up right up until it reaches the crown of the root.

 - Once planted, water your horseradish thoroughly and leave it be.

 - Horseradish doesn’t require much care nor fertilizer.

 - Be careful though, horseradish can spread very quickly, so you may want to contain it by planting in a pot or a raised bed.

 - One horseradish plant is usually more than enough for a family, but if you’re planting more, space each plant about 30 inches apart.

 - There are two different theories on when to harvest hoseradish: